MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 ## Breaking Changes and Improvements

+- In this release, Windows APIs were updated or removed for compliance, which means that PowerShell 7.3 doesn't run on Windows 7.
+While Windows 7 is no longer supported, previous builds could run on Windows 7.
+- PowerShell Direct for Hyper-V is only supported on Windows 10, version 1809 and higher.
 - `Test-Connection` is broken due to an intentional [breaking change][09] in .NET 7.
 It's tracked by [#17018][10]
 - Add `clean` block to script block as a peer to `begin`, `process`, and `end` to allow easy resource cleanup (#15177)